deInternetJongens/Lighthouse-Utils/README.md

 # Lighthouse Generators

-Package description: This package can generate queries for the [Lighthouse GraphQL library](https://github.com/nuwave/lighthouse).
+This package can generate queries for the [Lighthouse GraphQL library](https://github.com/nuwave/lighthouse).
+This is not a standalone package, so Lighthouse is listed as a dependency.
+A GraphiQL interface is also included to test your GraphQL interface.

 ## Installation